- Aslackby lies in the Aslackby sub-district of the Bourne Registration District.

 - For today's district governance, contact the South Kesteven District Council.

-- The Civil Parish was abolished in 1936 as part of a government re-organisation.
+- The Civil Parish was abolished in 1936 as part of a government re-organisation and merged with Laughton Civil Parish.

 - Bastardy cases would be heard in the Bourne petty session hearings.